VeriTas-arch/mechanical-neural-network/readme.md

 ## Instructions

 + This is the simulation for Mechanical Neural Network (MNN) based on Pymunk.
-+ In our simulation, a spring-mass system is applied to simplify the representation of Mechanical Neural Network, yet some properties may be lost in this procedure compared to the original version.
++ In our simulation, a spring-mass system is applied to simplify the representation of Mechanical Neural Network, yet some properties may get lost in this procedure compared to the original version.

 ### File Structure